jpastuszek/httpimagestore/README.md

 # HTTP Image Store

-HTTP API server for image thumbnailing and storage.
+Configurable S3 or file system image storage and processing HTTP API server.
 It is using [HTTP Thumbnailer](https://github.com/jpastuszek/httpthumbnailer) as image processing backend.

 ## Features